2004 Copa América final

-The 2004 Copa América Final was the final of the 41st Copa América.
+The 2004 Copa América final was the final of the 41st Copa América.
 The match was played in Lima, for the first time.
-This was the fifth final for Brazil (winning two of the previous).
-Meanwhile, was the second for Argentina (winning once).
+This was the fifth final for Brazil (winning two).
+Meanwhile, it was the second for Argentina (winning one).

 Carlos Amarilla was the referee for the final match.
-He refereed two more matches in previous stages of the tournament, both involving Argentina: first against Ecuador in the first round and against Peru in the quarter-finals.
+He previously refereed two matches in the tournament, both involving Argentina: against Ecuador in the first round and against the host Peru in the quarter-finals.